All Episodes

 What does this woman say?

-When Steve Jobs did a commencement speech, it's all over YouTube.
+I've never had anybody, when Steve Jobs did a commencement speech, it's all over YouTube.

 People talk about it.

-They react to it, moved by I've never had one person who's heard Hillary speak, tell me how wonderful it was.
+They react to it, moved by, I've never had one person who's heard Hillary speak tell me how wonderful it was.

-And I just I've never understood it on the substance level.
+And I just, I've never understood it on the substance level.

 She didn't do it.

-Uh I mean, she's not even I don't know.
+She's not even, I don't know.

 I don't know quite how to express this.

-It's just it's it's it's somebody that is treated and paid and respected way above what seems legitimately warranted, but yet then on the other side of it, you're worth what somebody will pay you.
+It's just, it's somebody that is treated and paid and respected way above what seems legitimately warranted.

 And if you can convince somebody to give you 300 grand to give a speech, then the old saw is you're worth it.